MasterTapz/advprog-module6/README.md

 ## Reflection 4

 After running and analyzing the code, I noticed that the default redirection to hello html was very slow.
 This happened because the code included a sleep function, which consumed system resources and placed my original request in a queue until the sleep process was completed.
 As a result, there was a delay in processing, making the loading slow since the program had to wait for the sleep function to finish before handling other requests.

+# Reflection 5

+Implementing multithreading in the application significantly improved performance by creating worker threads that distribute incoming requests.
+This approach allows multiple requests to be handled simultaneously, eliminating the need to wait for the sleep function to complete before processing other requests.
+The process begins by creating a passing channel for each thread, followed by setting up a thread pool with multiple workers, each responsible for handling a single request at a time.
+Once a worker receives a request, it locks until the task is completed.
+Each request is wrapped in a function and placed in a box before being assigned to a worker.
+In this implementation, four workers are used, and whenever a stream is received from the TCPListener, the ThreadPool executes it along with the handle_connection function.